Zharay/KanColleViewer/README.md

 #### I have a white screen / error message about being unable to connect.
 Please let me know if this is happening and tell me what OS you are using and the version of IE. My suspicion is an outdated version of IE. Reports have also shown that clearing your cache+cookies and re-installing flash will also fix this issue.

 If you are getting connection errors, try changing the program's proxy server port within KanColleViewer.exe.config.
 Find the number 37564 and replace it with 37565 or another random number.
-Restart KCV and see if the problem goes away.
+Restart KCV and see if the problem goes away

-#### My Fleets and Expeditions don't show/update!
+#### My Fleets and Expeditions don't show/update with a new translation engine!
 Clear your cache and relaunch KCV again.
 Especially after updates or playing between versions of KCV, this should fix any issues regarding this.

 #### I want the original Japanese names for ships/items/etc.